MariaJCM/Lattices_Eigenfrequencies_Dispersion/README.md

 Use these files to test and reproduce the MATLAB analysis.

+## Further Reading

+For additional background and a detailed description of the methodology, see the Dissertation work:

+- Carrillo-Munoz, Maria J. "A Novel Method to Study the Dynamic Behavior of Lattice Structures."
+PhD diss., Wichita State University, 2023. https://soar.wichita.edu/server/api/core/bitstreams/02df9974-b461-4e1e-b055-70390e7482d9/content

 ## Citation

 If you use this code or method, please cite:

-- Carrillo-Munoz, Maria J. "A Novel Method to Study the Dynamic Behavior of Lattice Structures."
-PhD diss., Wichita State University, 2023.
 - Carrillo-Munoz, Maria, and Bhisham Sharma.
 "Identifying elastic wave polarization and bandgaps in periodic solid media." *International Journal of Mechanical Sciences* 252 (2023): 108363.

 ## License